RandyGaul/cute_framework/doc/protocol.md

 ```
 packet type      1 byte
+sequence nonce   uint64_t
 signature        64 bytes
 encrypted bytes  <variable length>
 ```

-All packets are 1280 bytes or smaller, so the maximum size of the `encrypted bytes` is 1215 bytes.
+All packets are 1280 bytes or smaller, so the maximum size of the `encrypted bytes` is 1207 bytes.

 The *connect token packet* does not get encrypted by the client before being sent, as it is already encrypted by the web service using a secret key only known to the web service and the backend dedicated game servers.
 This means the client cannot read, modify, or generate the SECRET SECTION of the *connect token packet*.